 The digital revolution continues to redefine modern business.
 Real-time processes, big data, algorithm-driven systems: digital technology has generated huge new efficiencies and capabilities, but has brought with it a raft of challenges.

-In this post, we’ll take a look at the basics of dematerialization for your business.
+In this post, we’ll take a look at the basics of dematerialisation for your business.
 With our help, you and your team will soon be able to ditch your paper-based systems and move to digital alternatives, and do so with minimal disruption.

 Take a deep breath, and let’s begin.

-Hold up, what’s dematerialization?
+Hold up, what’s dematerialisation?

 To illustrate the concept, let’s indulge in a little roleplay.

-Dematerialization in practice
+Dematerialisation in practice

 Imagine for a thrilling moment you’re working in accounts payable at a medium-sized business.
 Historically, you’ve used a paper-based system to pay invoices, including making copies of invoices, attaching an approval form for the necessary signatures, and filing everything somewhere safe after payment, hopefully with a copy of the right receipt.